How to Paint a DIY Galaxy Wall Mural

 We had discussed it beforehand and I knew that she preferred the mostly purple galaxy images versus the more colorful ones.

-What Kind of Paint do You Use for a Mural?
+What Kind of Paint Do You Use for a Mural?

-I did end up using chalk paint as well because I decided that I needed some light blue and it’s what I had on hand.
+I ended up using chalk paint as well because I decided that I needed some light blue paint, and that’s what I had on hand.Â

 For small details, acrylic paint would work okay.